nair0lf32/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 100-decimal_to_hexadecimal: converts a decimal number to hexadecimal
 - 101-rot13: script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
 - 102-odd: prints every other line from the input, starting with the first line
+- 103-water_and_stir: prints the result of the addition of WATER and STIR (it's actually harder than that lol)